 Attorney and social worker continuing education credits (MA CAFL and VT CLEs, MA CECs – approval pending)

 Graduates of our Basic Mediation Training and experienced mediators alike know that practice is critical to developing mediation skills.
 We offer continuing education opportunities for mediators and other conflict interveners, but there’s nothing like hands-on opportunities to co-mediate with more experienced mediators to develop your mediating skills.

 CRG enjoys good relationships with regional small claims courts, where many beginning mediators get their first opportunities to try out their skills.* If you’ve completed Basic Mediation Training, please complete this application to join CRG’s roster of volunteer mediators and receive information on available apprenticeship opportunities.

-* Please note that due to court closures during the pandemic, apprenticeship opportunities are temporarily on hold.
+* Please note that due to court closures/backlogs during the pandemic, apprenticeship opportunities are still somewhat limited.
 We are exploring other possible ways for new mediators to practice – if you’re interested, please contact us and we’ll give you a more updated sense of current options.

 Mediator continuing education

 We love our local and extended mediator communities, and really appreciate opportunities to learn together and share knowledge and experiences.
 CRG offers workshops for mediators at all levels, often designed to meet learning needs identified by our mediators.

 We also encourage mediators to learn together as peers and independently – have you considered zoom roleplay practice?
 Exploring articles, case studies, and videos available on the internet as a reading or study group?
 Subscribing to mediation-related blogs?
 Other ways to connect and learn?
 Please contact us if you’d like specific suggestions or support with a particular area of learning.